philippelt/netatmo-api-python/usage.md

 >2020-12-07, Breaking changes due to removal of direct access to devices, "home" being now required (Netatmo redesign)

+>2023-07-12, Breaking changes due to deprecation of grant_type "password" for ALL apps

 No additional library other than standard Python library is required.

 Both Python V2.7x and V3.x.x are supported without change.

 More information about the Netatmo REST API can be obtained from http://dev.netatmo.com/doc/

-This package support only user based authentication.
+This package support only preauthenticated scoped tokens created along apps.